 To me, type theory is much more substantial and dependable.
 The difference is that when measuring type it is measured on bi-polar scales and each individual can move along these scales, even though they are predisposed to prefer one side of a scale more than the other.
 These scales mean nothing in isolation – they need to be combined to identify a whole personality.

-The Child of our Time site suggests that the personality test will explain - ‘what makes you the person you are’ and yes, this is what personality assessment, (they are not tests) does.
-This will only happen if the person who has completed the questionnaire and received a personal profile as a result has more questions answered than raised.
+The Child of our Time site suggests that the personality test will explain – ‘what makes you the person you are’ and yes, this is what personality assessment, (they are not tests) does.
+This will only happen if the person who has completed the questionnaire and received a personal profile, as a result, has more questions answered than raised.
 This trait profile does seem to be causing people who have taken the ‘test’ and described it on their own video to be asking more questions than agreeing they have understood from this experience what type of person they are.
 Here is a guide on what to look for when trying to find the best personality test for you.

 You may also enjoy reading about how we made a Personality Test that is easy to use.